hanutsingh/SocialNetworking-/README.md

 And only after that user will be able to send friend request according to his searches.
 But they are not be treated as friend until & unless the other person(receiver) can't accept his/her request. and Now they become friends of each other and likewise user can add more people also by sending them friend request.
+Complete Information of whole project and about each file is attached to files itself, so Please refer their for knowing about the project in details.